EmployerKit Research

 Zero Hours Contracts in the UK

-Who uses zero hours contracts, which sectors rely on them most, and what the Employment Rights Act 2025 means for employers from 2027 onwards.
+Who uses zero hours contracts, which sectors rely on them most, and what the Employment Rights Act 2025 means for employers from Autumn 2026 onwards.

 Workers on zero hours contracts